andverse-core/docs/docs/en/README.md

 [[_TOC_]]

+`Tips: This document is still in the draft stage.`

 ## 1 Background

 Metaverse, a long-standing but little-known concept, breaks into the limelight in 2021.
 It is widely considered as a new generation of network platform after the Internet.
 The metaverse is not the next generation of the Internet, just as the Internet is not a 3G, 4G or 5G communications network.